 The development of systemic lupus erythematosus

 The pathological mechanism of lupus is a precipitation of immune complexes at the basal membrane of the cell walls.
-This happens with connective tissue of the skin but also with blood vessels.
-The precipitations can lead to a vasculitis, which can be seen as a so-called “lupus band” under the microscope when staining the immune complexes with immunofluorescence stain.
+This occurs in the connective tissue of the skin and also in blood vessels.
+The precipitates can lead to a vasculitis, which can be seen as a “lupus band” under the microscope with immunofluorescence staining.

 These precipitating immune complexes consist of DNA, antibodies against this DNA, complement, and fibrin.
-They develop due to a misdirected immune response against internal cell nucleus components.
-These complexes are falsely distinguished as foreign by the immune system and further antibodies are produced.
+They are caused by a misdirected immune response against components of the cell nucleus.
+These complexes are falsely identified as foreign by the immune system, and more antibodies are produced.

-In summary, genetic and environmental predisposing factors cause increased production of nucleic acids; this in turn elicits an abnormal immune response from the body.
+In summary, genetic and environmental factors contribute to increased production of nucleic acids; this, in turn, elicits an abnormal immune response from the body.
 The result is the formation of circulating immune complexes.
-These immune complexes precipitate in the body tissues and cause inflammation and damage.
+These immune complexes precipitate in the tissues and cause inflammation and damage.

 Clinical Picture of Lupus

-Skin changes that give the disease its name manifest nearly as often (lupus = wolf, named after the facial scars similar to a wolf’s bite that stay after healing of the skin defects).
-The characteristic skin changes are a butterfly-like erythema on the cheeks and nasal bridge.
-Vibrant, scaling papules are found in the subform of discoid lupus.
+Skin changes that give the disease its name manifest nearly as often.
+Lupus comes from the Latin name for wolf, and the rash often seen in these patients is thought to resemble the facial scars that remain after the healing of a wolf’s bite.
+The characteristic skin changes are a butterfly-like erythema on the cheeks and the bridge of the nose.
+Vibrant, scaling papules are found in discoid lupus, a form of cutaneous lupus erythematosus.

-Furthermore, polyarthritis and myositis are some of the more common symptoms.
+Polyarthritis and myositis are some of the more common manifestations of SLE.

-Eventually, SLE can lead to neurological symptoms.
-In these cases, the peripheral nervous system is affected more commonly.
+Eventually, SLE can lead to neurological complications.
+In these cases, the peripheral nervous system is affected more often.
 Neurological involvement may become apparent due to decreased vigilance, depression, epilepsy, or stroke.

-Renal changes in systemic lupus erythematosus: The lupus nephritis
+Renal changes in systemic lupus erythematosus: lupus nephritis

-The lupus nephritis, which occurs in over half of the patients, is crucial for the prognosis of SLE.
+Lupus nephritis, which occurs in over half of the patients, is crucial to the prognosis of SLE.
 The complexes of DNA and anti-DNA antibodies lead to the clinical picture of a classic immune complex glomerulonephritis.
-This condition can express itself with different clinical symptoms ranging from asymptomatic proteinuria to chronic renal failure.
+This condition can express itself to varying degrees ranging from asymptomatic proteinuria to chronic renal failure.

-It is divided into six different types by the World Health Organization (WHO) as well as the International Society of Nephrology and Renal Pathology Society; each type is treated differently.
-The therapy consists of immunosuppression and an optimal blood pressure adjustment in most cases; treatment may differ for those with either minimal or extensive involvement of the kidneys.
+It is divided into six different types by the World Health Organization (WHO) as well as the International Society of Nephrology and the Renal Pathology Society; each type is treated differently.
+The therapy consists of immunosuppression and adjustment for optimal blood pressure in most cases; treatment may differ for those with either minimal or extensive involvement of the kidneys.

-Summary of the symptoms of systemic lupus erythematosus
+Summary of the signs and symptoms of systemic lupus erythematosus